 For people who are new to wet shaving, a double edge razor uses double edge razor blades that are guided against the skin with the razor’s head.
 In this blog, we shall see the different types of double edge razors and in the end, you should be able to pick the right one for you.

 Straight or Slant Bar:

-In the standard straight bar double edge razor, the blade is fitted perpendicular to the handle.
+In the standard straight-bar double edge razor, the blade is fitted perpendicular to the handle.
 This gives a predictable, comfortable shave.
 This design has been popular since its inception.
-While on the other hand, slant bar shaving razors has earned a loyal fan base by providing a different take on this traditional setup.
+While on the other hand, slant bar shaving razors have earned a loyal fan base by providing a different take on this traditional setup.

 Slant bar razors use the same double edge razor blades, but hold them in place with a distinct twist.
 The twist adds stiffness to the blade resulting in a closer top-class shave.

 To put it simply, whether your double edge razor separates into one, two or three pieces it will have no bearing on the comfort or quality of your shave.
 It is just the way the blade is held in place varies.

 2- and 3-Piece razors are the most common type.
 The handle of the 2-piece razor is fused to the base of the head, whereas in 3-piece razors, the head can be fully unscrewed from the handle.
 In both the types, a blade is wedged between the top plate and base of the head and then fixed firmly by tightening the handle.

 1-Piece razors are also known as butterfly razors.
 This type of razor can be opened by twisting the bottom of the handle.
 This action will unscrew and open the flaps at the top of the head resembling the wings of a butterfly, hence the name.
 A double edge blade is inserted between the flaps and the handle of the feather razor, re-tightened to hold the blade in place.